vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

   factory :spy_car do
     name 'Aston Martin DB9'
     kind 'Sports car'
-    doubleOseven
+    double_O_seven
   end

 end
 ```
- I think you’ll agree that it not only reads better but it also gives you or the person who comes after you a bit more context about the objects in question.
+ I think you’ll agree that using aliases it not only reads better but it also gives you or the person who comes after you a bit more context about the objects in question.
 Yeah, you need to use plural **:aliases** also if you have only a single alias.

 You could write this a bit different as well—a lot more verbose.